 Recent exhibitions include Sydney Contemporary at Galerie Pompom (2021); Expander 1 – Colour, Stala Contemporary, Perth WA (2021) and Summer New at James Makin Gallery (2022).
 Upcoming projects include Razzle Dazzle Chroma, a solo exhibition at James Makin Gallery Melbourne (June 2022) and a large scale public art commission for a Western Sydney Council.
 Nuha has also been included in two recent publications: Artist Profile 59 Issue, in a feature story An Archaeology of the Suburbs written by Courtney Kidd and Art Guide May/June 2022 edition, in a feature story Structures of Colour written by Briony Downes.

-Saad completed a Masters of Visual Arts by Research at Sydney College of the Arts, University of Sydney, a Graduate Diploma Education at University of Sydney and a Bachelor of Visual Arts at City Art Institute (now UNSW Art and Design).
+Saad completed a Masters of Visual Arts at Sydney College of the Arts, a Graduate Diploma Education USYD and a Bachelor of Visual Arts at City Art Institute (now UNSW Art and Design).

 NUHA SAAD CURRICULUM VITAE